PrestaShop/prestashop-specs/content/1.7/back-office/catalog/monitoring/monitoring-listing.md

 - **Viewing {value}-{value} out of {value} (page {value} / {value})** - displays the current indication in page navigation.
 - **Items per page** - displays possibility to change the maximum entries to show in one page - **10**, **20**, **50**, **100**.

+## Multilanguage

+The listing is displayed separately from all the available Multistores in webshop, because of the separate databases in each Multistore.